kstad21/cse15l-lab-reports/index.md

     return newArray;
 }
 ```
 - Why does this fix work?
 I changed the buggy code so that instead of copying elements into the given array, arr, we copy elements into our `newArray`.
 Inside the for loop of the buggy code, we're actually copying elements from the `newArray` into the given array, when we want to do the opposite.
 The `0` found when we expected `3` is helpful because it makes us think about where the `0` came from.
 It can be a bit of a hint because the default values for an integer array are `0`, so we must be copying from the wrong array.
 Finally, I make sure we return the `newArray` rather than the old one.

+### Part 2: researching a command (grep)
+In general, the grep command searches a file/pattern for a given set of characters, then returns the lines that those characters appear on.
+In general, a use of grep could look like: `grep <"stuff to find"> <"file(s)">`
+#### Some other ways to use grep:
+- `grep -l`: display the file names of the lines that match a given pattern
+    - example 1: search the entire `technical` directory and redirect file names that have lines matching "Democrat" into a file called `files-with-democrat.txt`.
+Note that this is in the working directory `technical`.
+        - command: `grep -l "Democrat" $(find -f .) > files-with-democrat.txt`
+        - output: no output, instead we get a file containing:
+        ```
+        ./government/Gen_Account_Office/July11-2001_gg00172r.txt
+        ./government/Media/Good_guys_reward.txt
+        ./government/Media/Barnes_pro_bono.txt
+        ./government/Media/predatory_loans.txt
+        ./government/Media/Terrorist_Attack.txt
+        ./government/Media/Attorney_gives_his_time.txt
+        ./government/Media/Weak_economy.txt
+        ./government/Media/Barr_sharpening_ax.txt
+        ./government/Media/Politician_Practices.txt
+        ./911report/chapter-13.5.txt
+        ./911report/preface.txt
+        ```
+    - example 2: search the entire `technical` directory and redirect file names that have lines matching "rna" into a file called `files-with-rna.txt`.
+Note that this is in the working directory `technical`.
+        - command: `grep -l "rna" $(find -f .) > files-with-rna.txt`
+        - output: no output, instead we get a file containing MANY file names, including:
+        ```
+        ./government/About_LSC/LegalServCorp_v_VelazquezSyllabus.txt
+        ./government/About_LSC/Progress_report.txt
+        ./government/About_LSC/Strategic_report.txt
+        ./government/About_LSC/Comments_on_semiannual.txt
+        ./government/About_LSC/Special_report_to_congress.txt
+        ./government/About_LSC/CONFIG_STANDARDS.txt
+        ./government/About_LSC/commission_report.txt
+        ./government/About_LSC/LegalServCorp_v_VelazquezDissent.txt
+        ./government/About_LSC/ONTARIO_LEGAL_AID_SERIES.txt
+        ./government/About_LSC/LegalServCorp_v_VelazquezOpinion.txt
+        ./government/About_LSC/diversity_priorities.txt
+        ./government/About_LSC/reporting_system.txt
+        ./government/About_LSC/State_Planning_Report.txt
+        ./government/About_LSC/Protocol_Regarding_Access.txt
+        ./government/About_LSC/ODonnell_et_al_v_LSCdecision.txt
+        ./government/About_LSC/conference_highlights.txt
+        ./government/Env_Prot_Agen/multi102902.txt
+        ```
+        - note here that there are a lot of files in the government directory that seem to contain "rna", which is peculiar.
+Check out the next example for more on this.
+- `grep -w`: display the lines that match the whole word of the pattern/string
+    - example 1: with the example above, we end up with a super long file full of files that have nothing to do with rna.
+To make sure we are only displaying the file names of files that have "rna", we use the -w command to specify that we want "rna" to be the WHOLE word.
+Hopefully, we'll end up with a shorter, more tailored list of files.
+Note that this is in the working directory `technical`.
+        - command: `grep -lw "rna" $(find -f .) > files-with-onlyrna.txt`
+        - output: nothing, but we get a file with the contents:
+            ```
+            ./biomed/1471-2164-3-13.txt
+            ./biomed/1471-2199-3-17.txt
+            ./biomed/1471-2105-3-2.txt
+            ./biomed/1471-2148-3-7.txt
+            ```
+        - note: much shorter, and it makes sense that these files contain "rna"!.
+Not "external" or "internal", which make more sense for government files.
+- `grep v`: display the lines that do NOT match the given pattern/string
+- `grep -f`: take input from lines in a file and display matches

 ## Second Lab Report